 - Mental Health and Learning Disability services

 As well as researching and understanding the health needs of the local population, it is the responsibility of the CCG to monitor how a service they have commissioned is being delivered.
 CCGs do not commission Primary Care.
-Information on NHS Slough Clinical Commissioning Group is available here.
+Information on NHS Frimley Clinical Commissioning Group is available here.